The Payments Block lets you add a payment button to any post or page. Using Stripe as the payment gateway, you can accept credit or debit cards.

 See Jetpack Blocks for detailed instructions on adding blocks.

 How to set up and manage payments

-For full instructions on how to connect your Stripe account, add new buttons, view related fees and manage your buttons, visit our WordPress.com support article on this topic.
+For full instructions on connecting your Stripe account, adding new buttons, viewing related fees, and managing your buttons, visit our WordPress.com support article on this topic.

 Click the Connect button to be taken to Stripe to connect your WordPress.com account.

 If you already have a Stripe account, you can log in at the top of the screen.
 Otherwise, fill out the form to create your new Stripe account.

 Any money you earn will go into your Stripe account using the Payments block.
 From there, you can move it to the personal account of your choice.
 WordPress.com never has any access to the money you earn.

 In order to start accepting payments using a Stripe account, you must be a citizen or own a company in one of the following countries.
 Your customers can pay using a credit card issued anywhere in the world.